Opening Reception for 'Summoning Memories: Art Beyond Chinese Traditions'VIEW EVENT DETAILS

 6:30–8 p.m.
 Reception and Gallery Opening

-Join Asia Society Texas to celebrate the opening of new exhibition Summoning Memories: Art Beyond Chinese Traditions.
+Join Asia Society Texas to celebrate the opening of our new exhibition Summoning Memories: Art Beyond Chinese Traditions.

 The show highlights work by over 30 contemporary artists of Chinese descent who reinterpret traditions in dynamic and innovative ways.